The semi-algebraic geometry of saturated optimal designs for the Bradley-Terry model: General Setup

-One of our main observations about the Bradley--Terry model is that it is useful to represent pairs $(i,j)$ with positive weights $w_{ij}$ as the edges of an undirected graph on the vertex set $\{1,\dots,m\}$. \begin{defn} A \emph{graph representation of a design $\xi$} for the Bradley--Terry model is the undirected simple graph with vertex set $\{1,\dots,m\}$, and edge set $E = \{(i,j): w_{ij} > 0\}$. \end{defn}
+A main observation about the Bradley--Terry model is that it is useful to represent pairs $(i,j)$ with positive weights $w_{ij}$ as the edges of an undirected graph on the vertex set $\{1,\dots,m\}$.
+Properties of these graphs, in particular the edge density, determine the asymptotics of estimation for sparse Bradley--Terry models~\cite{han2020asymptotic}.

+\begin{defn} A \emph{graph representation of a design $\xi$} for the Bradley--Terry model is the undirected simple graph with vertex set $\{1,\dots,m\}$, and edge set $E = \{(i,j): w_{ij} > 0\}$. \end{defn}

 Using standard notions from graph theory, a \emph{tree} is a connected graph with no cycles.
 A \emph{path} is a tree in which every vertex is connected to at most two other vertices.
 We exploit the symmetry of the model.
 The symmetric group $S_{m}$ of all bijective self-maps of $\{1,\dots,m\}$ permutes the alternatives.
 The permutation action extends to ordered pairs by acting on both entries of the pair simultaneously (and changing the order if necessary).
-The action also extends naturally to designs $\xi$ on pairs $(i,j)$ by putting, for any $\sigma\in S_m$, $(\xi^\sigma)_{(i,j)} = \xi_{\sigma^{-1}(i,j)}$.
+The action also extends naturally to designs $\xi$ on pairs $(i,j)$ by putting $(\xi^\sigma)_{(i,j)} = \xi_{\sigma^{-1}(i,j)}$ for any $\sigma\in S_m$.
 A graph representation of an entire orbit under this action is simply the unlabeled graph.
 Proposition~\ref{p:symmetric} below expresses that for properties of the model it is irrelevant which alternative is alternative~1, which is alternative 2 and so on.
 One only needs to take care that upon relabeling the parameters, regression vectors, etc.\ are relabeled accordingly.